StroeerSE/StroeerBeaconSDK_Android/readme.md

 ### Advertising Identifier
 The Ströer Proxity SDK provides two ways to set an advertising identifier in order to identify a user across different apps and show targeted advertisements.

-1. Use the Google advertising ID.
+1. Use the Google Advertising ID.
 2. Define a custom advertising ID which is a custom string.

 > **NOTE:** By default the SDK tries to fetch the system advertising ID.
 According to the Google advertising policy the SDK will not read the advertising ID if the user has enabled `Limit Ad Tracking` on his device.
 **Please consider Google's advertising policy:** https://play.google.com/about/monetization-ads/ads/disruptive/

-#### system advertising ID (Google advertising ID)
+#### Google Advertising ID
+Use this method to specify that the SDK should append the Google advertising ID to each analytics-event.
+If you do not want the SDK to read the advertising ID, you have to set it to `false`.

+Setter posts a message with via IGatewayListener in case of a failure with the response code `FAILURE_ADD_SYSTEM_ADVERISING_ID`.
+This will happen if you want to enable the feature and limit-ad-tracking is enabled on the user's device.

 ```java
 StroeerProxityApi.getInstance(this).addSystemAdvertisingId(true)
 ```
-Use this method to specify that the SDK should append the Google advertising ID to each analytics-event.
-If you do not want the SDK to read the advertising ID, you have to set it to `false`.

-#### custom advertising ID
+#### Custom Advertising ID
+Use this setter to specify your own advertising identifier.
 ```java
 StroeerProxityApi.getInstance(this).setCustomAdvertisingId("custom advertising Id")
 ```
-Use this setter to specify your own advertising identifier.

 ### DebugMode
 If you want to get some debug-information e.g. which beacons got scanned, you have to process the messages received by `Gateway.IGatewayListener.onMessage`.
 For more information have a look at the JavaDoc -> `ResponseCode`.
 Also, there is an option to create a logfile.
 An example of how to use this function can be found in the JavaDoc.